 A sinuous X-shaped stretcher adds stability to the scrolled legs.
 The legs and the stretcher continue the channeled motif seen on the arms and stumps.
 The front legs have similar décor to the volute scrolls of the arms, with interlaced scrolls and foliate flourishes.
 All four legs are affixed to small pad feet, sometimes referred to as “Dutch feet”.

-During the Middle Ages, members of the aristocracy had chairs crafted to resemble thrones used by royalty.
-Fauteuils, such as our late 19th century walnut armchair continued to have the high back associated with early chairs.
-The straight back is offset by the highly scrolled arms, legs, and stretchers, adding elegance to the armchair’s appeal.
+Our late 19th century walnut armchair has a straight back which is offset by the highly scrolled arms, legs, and stretchers, adding elegance to the armchair’s appeal.
 This chair can be used with a variety of styles and color schemes.

-CONDITION: Good antique condition with wear commensurate to age and use, including minor losses to wood on the back of the seatback.
+CONDITION: Good antique condition with wear commensurate to age and use, including minor losses.
 Light rubs and nicks to chair frame.
 The chair has recently been upholstered with a temporary cotton cover, ready for the fabric of your choosing.